Find Johnson County Iowa Public Records: Free Search

 After the initial arrest warrant is served, information about it can be found on Iowa Courts Online Search.
 The same goes for warrants related to existing court cases (contempt, failure to appear, etc.), which can be found using the same online tool.

-How To Run a Johnson County Probation Record Search
+How To Perform a Johnson County Probation Record Search

 The Iowa Department of Corrections (IDC) Sixth District is responsible for many services to the community, including probation supervision for Johnson County.7 They also work with the following counties: Benton, Iowa, Jones, Linn, and Tama.